dmitris/tcbpftest/README.md

 ```

 # Cross-compilation
-NB: the `llvm-sys` crate appears to be currently broken on Mac: [issue](https://gitlab.com/taricorp/llvm-sys.rs/-/issues/39).

 The example program can be cross-compiled on an Intel Mac for Linux:
 ```
 rustup target add x86_64-unknown-linux-musl